thomaszwagerman/thomaszwagerman/README.md

 My previous role at UKCEH was as a Spatial Data Analyst, where I developed skills in using spatial data formats and software.

-## :building_construction: Programming languages and GIS tools:
+## :building_construction: Programming languages and tools:
 I use R for almost everything, with sometimes a bit of Python.
 Other tools I use as required are Jinja, JavaScript, CSS & HTML.

 ## :earth_africa: Socials & Website: